Anastasios-P/Interactive-Polynomial-Analyzer/README.md

 ### ng generate component diagram-polynomial-equations
 ### npm install chart.js --legacy-peer-deps
 ### npm install ng2-charts --legacy-peer-deps
-#### type in the 5 commands above when you are in the directory of this project
+#### Enter the 5 commands above when in the directory of this project
 ### Then replace the src folder in your newly created angular project with the src folder in this repository.
 ### Then go to the directory of this project and type in: ng serve --open
 # This project is still in progress..